ROCm/TransferBench/docs/conceptual/transferbench-data-validation.rst

     * - ``validateDirect``
       - ``VALIDATE_DIRECT``
       - To compare GPU DST directly, set to ``1``.
-Supported on AMD hardware only; no host copy.
+Supported on AMD hardware only and requires no host copy.
         To copy to host and compare, set to ``0``.

     * - ``validateSource``
       - ``VALIDATE_SOURCE``
-      - To validate the SRC memory right after it's initialized, set to ``1``.
-(Optional early check).
+      - To validate the SRC memory right after it's initialized, set to ``1`` (optional early check).

 .. note::